 Of course, how much and how quickly you’ll decondition depends on a slew of factors like how fit you are, your age, and how long sweating has been a habit.
 It’s worth it to get back on the wagon, too: “Two to eight months of not exercising at all will reduce your fitness level to as if you never exercised before,” Weiss notes.

 Don’t let it get to that point.
-Understanding what’s going on beneath the skin after about 14 days of rest overload will be immediate motivation to get moving again.
+Understanding what’s going on beneath your skin after about 14 days of rest overload will be immediate motivation to get moving again.